Japan financial watchdog mulls fine for Nissan over Ghosn pay issue

 The SESC is expected to formally start investigating the issue before the end of the month, when it examines Nissan’s latest annual filings, the source said.

-If Nissan files documentation to the SESC before the formal investigation begins and recognizes that previous reporting was incorrect, it may receive a reduced fine of around 2.4 billion yen, the source said.

-Reporting by Takahiko Wada; Writing by Naomi Tajitsu; Editing by David Dolan
+If Nissan files documentation to the SESC before the formal investigation begins and recognises that previous reporting was incorrect, it may receive a reduced fine of around 2.4 billion yen, the source said. ($1 = 107.4300 yen) (Reporting by Takahiko Wada; Writing by Naomi Tajitsu; Editing by David Dolan)